Side events for the exhibition

 The American painter, draughtsman, and printmaker Whistler, with his penchant for an eccentric lifestyle, always wanted to define for himself what it means to be an artist.
 With his paintings, etchings, and lithographs, he is regarded as a pioneer of new and innovative artistic techniques and created remarkable visions of modernity in London, Paris, and Venice.
 As one of the most influential artists of the 19th century, this not only earned him a prominent place, but also made him an important trailblazer for the art of the 20th century.

-Dr Andreas Stolzenburg is Head of the Print Room at the Hamburger Kunsthalle and an expert on the 19th century.
+Dr Andreas Stolzenburg is Head of the Prints and Drawings Department at the Hamburger Kunsthalle and an expert on the 19th century.

 Sun, 26 April, 10:30 am–12 noon